 What is the contraceptive implant?

-A contraceptive implant is a small tube that is put under the skin.
+A contraceptive implant is a device that is put under the skin in order to offer you an even dose of contraception without you having to take a daily pill.
 It contains a progestogen hormone.
-Nexplanon® is the only one prescribed in the UK at present.
-This is a tube 40 mm long and 2 mm wide (about the size of a hair grip).
+Nexplanon® is the only contraceptive implant that you can be prescribed in the UK at present.
+However, there are other devices available elsewhere in the world.
+Nexplanon® is a small tube 40 mm long and 2 mm wide (about the size of a hair grip).

 How does the contraceptive implant work?

-The progestogen hormone in the implant is released into the bloodstream at a slow, steady rate.
-The progestogen works mainly by stopping ovulation (the release of the egg from the ovary).
-It also thickens the mucus which forms a mucous plug in the cervix.
+The progestogen hormone in the implant is called etonogestrel.
+It is released into the bloodstream at a slow, steady rate.
+The progestogen works mainly by stopping the release of the egg from the ovary (ovulation).
+It also thickens the mucus which forms a mucous plug in the neck of the womb (cervix).
 This stops sperm getting through to the womb (uterus) to fertilise an egg.
-It also makes the lining of the uterus thinner.
-This means that if an egg were to fertilise, it would not be likely to be able to attach to the uterus.
+It also makes the lining of the womb thinner.
+This means that if an egg were to fertilise, it would not be likely to be able to attach to the womb.

 How effective is the contraceptive implant?

-Around 1 woman in 2,000 using the implant will become pregnant each year.
-When no contraception is used, more than 1,600 in 2,000 sexually active women become pregnant within one year.
+Around 1 in 3,000 sexually active women using the implant will become pregnant each year.
+When no contraception is used, more than 2,400 in 3,000 sexually active women become pregnant within one year.
+This 'failure rate' is similar to but even lower than that of the intrauterine contraceptive device (IUCD), the intrauterine system (IUS) and sterilisation, which also have very low failure rates.
+In fact in most studies of the implant no women became pregnant at all.

 What are the advantages of using a contraceptive implant?